 Pay Attention to the Rules

-In almost every Blackjack game these strategies for doubling down and splitting should stay true.
+In almost every Blackjack game this strategy should stay true.
 However, be aware that the rules of Blackjack do vary between casinos, which can affect your decision making.
-If it's possible to double with three or more cards, then you may find additional hands when you could double down, so pay attention to your total.
+If it’s possible to double with 3 or more cards, then you may find additional hands when you could double down, so pay attention to your total.

-On the other hand, you might find situations where the rules say you can't double when the strategy says you should - such as on soft hands (those with an Ace).
-If you cannot double down when you'd like, be sure to hit instead.
-To try this double down strategy out in a cash game before hitting a real-life casino, check out the best sites for playing online blackjack!
+On the other hand, you might find situations where the rules say you can’t double when the strategy says you should – such as on soft hands (those with an Ace).
+If you can’t double down when you'd like, be sure to hit instead.
+To try this double down strategy out in a cash game before hitting a real-life casino, check out the top New Jersey poker sites and top Pennsylvania poker sites!

 FAQs – Doubling Down in Blackjack 101